 Subsequently a number of other RFCs were published to provide additional MMHS capabilities over SMTP.
 These are described in this paper, along with information on how to provide other necessary MMHS capabilities over SMTP.

-Formal messaging is used by the military to handle commands, and is complementary to informal messaging (email).
-Formal messaging is primarily communication between roles and organizations rather than individuals.
-There are two families of standards for formal military messaging: ACP127 and STANAG 4406; These are reviewed in historical order.
+Formal messaging is used by the military to handle commands and is complementary to informal messaging (email).
+The NATO term MMHS (Military Messaging Handling Systems) is used to describe Formal Messaging, which is also referred to as High Grade Messaging (HGM).
+MMHS is primarily communication between roles and organizations rather than individuals.
+NATO has two families of standards for formal military messaging: ACP127 and STANAG 4406; These are now summarized.

 - Security, including Security Labels and Digital Signatures.

 - Reliable message transfer protocols (so no operator assistance needed).

 - End to end acknowledgements (read receipts and delivery reports) provide reliability, tracking and fire and forget.

 Military Messaging was originally specified in the ACP127 which is essentially a text based message format, with very simple telex-like exchange mechanisms.
 An example ACP127 message is:

 RR RCWNDB DE RCCIC 134 02/0009Z R 012345Z APR 00 FM CANAVHED TO NAVAL RESERVE DIV WINNIPEG BT UNCLAS FOR SHIPPING DEPARTMENT FROM PROCUREMENT LIAISON SECTION YOUR 291318Z MAR PD ADVISE WHEN MATERIAL LISTED MY 160322Z MAR WILL BE READY FOR SHIPMENT BT

 Further information on ACP127 and on Isode’s M-Switch support of ACP127 and related protocols is provided on the M-Switch ACP127 product page.